ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

       The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 5 ("Group membership terminated").

-* If the application requires forward security or the used application profile requires so, the KDC MUST generate new group keying material and securely distribute it to all the current group members except the leaving node (see {{sec-group-rekeying}}).
+* If forward security is prescribed by application policies installed at the KDC or by the used application profile of this specification, then the KDC MUST generate new group keying material and securely distribute it to all the current group members except the leaving node (see {{sec-group-rekeying}}).

 # Group Rekeying Process {#sec-group-rekeying}